RobinJoe/osic-docs/writing guides/osic-blog-writing.md

 # Writing blogs for OSIC

+You can writing the blog in any chose format - Word docx format, Google Doc format, or a text editor in bash.

+Once you have completed writing, or if you have any questions about the process, contact the OSIC blog managers [Daniel Chacon Limon](Daniel.chacon.limon@intel.com) or [Daniel A Serna Martinez](daniel.a.serna.martinez@intel.com).

+Blogs are published at [The OSIC website blog page](https://osic.org/blogs).

 ## Blog writing suggestions

 Before you start writing a blog post for an OSIC topic, consider